‹ Healthy Living Blog

 Wrap thin strips of gauze around apples and stick on candy eyes.

-• Bobbing for apples – fill a large tub with water and apples.
-Let kids try to grab an apple out by only using their mouth.
+• Bobbing for apples – Fill a large tub with water and apples.
+Let kids try to grab an apple out by only using their mouths.

-• Apple stamping – Cut apple in half from the top to bottom.
-Dry apple halves and use with a stamp pad to create fall cards that party goers can take home.
+• Apple stamping – Cut the apple in half from the top to the bottom.
+Dry apple halves and use a stamp pad to create fall cards that partygoers can take home.

-• Apple stacking – give each team of 2 children, five apples – see which team can stack them so they don’t topple.
-Winning team gets an apple-inspired prize!
+• Apple stacking – Give each team of 2 children five apples – see which team can stack them so they don’t topple.
+The winning team gets an apple-inspired prize!

 Meet the Author